 The main advantage of an associate degree is its low cost and quick completion time.
 With just two years of full-time study, you can earn an affordable degree that enables you to pursue employment in the arts.
 Many schools also offer associate programs fully online, allowing you to work while in school.

 For many art students, an associate degree is the first step in their professional and academic journeys.
-For most careers in art and design with advancement potential, you need at least a bachelor's degree.
+To qualify for most careers in art and design that offer real advancement potential, you need at least a bachelor's degree.
 However, an associate program can serve as a trial run for arts education, helping you to determine if you want to commit to a career in the field.

-A bachelor's degree offers an overview of the arts while conferring specialized knowledge in areas like art history, illustration, or film.
-A bachelor's degree is the minimum education requirement for most design-related careers, giving you the skills to pursue a variety of positions with potential for advancement.
-It can also function as the next step toward an advanced degree, such as a master's or doctorate.
+A bachelor's degree offers an overview of the arts while conferring specialized knowledge in areas like game design, art history, or animation.
+A bachelor's degree is the minimum education requirement for most design-related careers, teaching you the skills needed to pursue a variety of positions with potential for advancement.
+It can also function as the next step toward a graduate degree, such as a master's or doctorate.

-A bachelor's degree offers extensive knowledge in your field of study, preparing you for entry-level and mid-level positions.
+The curriculum of a bachelor's program offers extensive knowledge in your field of study, preparing you for entry-level and mid-level positions.
 However, many advanced careers in design, including managerial and leadership roles, may recommend or require a master's degree.
 For example, a bachelor's in art history typically prepares you for entry-level roles in a museum or gallery, but if you want to work as a curator or gallery director, you may need to earn a master's degree.

-Many colleges offer bachelor's programs either partially or fully online, which allows you to continue working while pursuing a degree.
+Many colleges offer bachelor's programs either partially or fully online, which may allow you to continue working while pursuing a degree.
 Some schools also offer special tuition discounts for students who complete their degrees entirely online.

-A master's degree is necessary for many art and design careers as it offers advanced knowledge and skills in one focus area.
-Graduate study builds on the skills gained in a bachelor's program, often conferring mastery of one artistic area, such as animation or filmmaking.
+A master's degree is necessary for some art and design careers, as it offers advanced knowledge and skills in one focus area.
+Graduate study builds on the skills gained in a bachelor's program, often conferring mastery of one artistic area, such as interior design or film.
 Most programs require two years of full-time study.

-A master's program typically offers advanced knowledge in a specialization, and many programs emphasize leadership skills, preparing students to assume management roles upon graduation.
-Master's degree holders may pursue a variety of advanced positions, such as gallery director, museum curator, animation supervisor, artistic director, or executive producer.
+A master's program typically provides advanced knowledge in a specialization, and many programs emphasize leadership skills, preparing students to assume management roles upon graduation.
+Master's degree-holders may pursue a variety of advanced positions, such as gallery director, museum curator, animation supervisor, artistic director, or executive producer.

-Some master's programs occur partially or primarily online, making it easier to balance school with a career.
-Other programs offer intensive, accelerated enrollment options for students looking to complete their degrees as quickly as possible.
+Some master's programs occur partially or primarily online, making it easier to balance school work with a career.
+Other programs offer intensive, accelerated enrollment options for students looking to complete their degrees rapidly.

-Graduate degrees often include experiential components that enable you to gain practical experience in a professional setting.
-For example, you might intern at an art museum as part of an art history program, or with an animation studio as part of an animation program.
+Master's programs often include experiential components that enable you to gain practical experience in a professional setting.
+For example, you might intern at an art museum as part of an art history program or with an animation studio as part of an animation program.